rnietoe/Training/docs/AWS/02-Storage.md

     * Deleting a file create a new version (**deleted marker**), then restoring the file recovers all previous versions.
     * Integrated with lifecycle rules
 * Use **S3 Lifecycle rules** to define actions you want AWS S3 to take during an object's lifetime such as **transitioning** objects to another storage class, archiving them, or deleting them after a specified period of time.
 * **S3 Transfer Acceleration** takes advantage of Amazon CloudFront (edge location distribution) using Amazon internal network (no internet).
-It enables fast, easy and secure transfers of files to and from your bucket.
+It enables fast, easy and secure upload of files to your bucket.
+It is not used for downloading data.

     * [Speed Comparison Tool](https://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html)